NudgeBell

 Which one should you use

-For simple, low-stakes reminders where missing them does not matter much, WaRemind on Android or a basic Zapier setup will work.
+For simple, low-stakes reminders where missing them does not matter much, WaRemind on Android or a Zapier setup will work.

 For anything where missing the reminder has a real cost, medication, bills, important deadlines, subscription renewals, you need something with escalation built in.
 Send the WhatsApp message first.
 If it is ignored, send an SMS.
 If that is ignored, make the call.